Table of Contents

-Flat feet is a condition in which one or both feet don’t have normal arches.
+Flat feet is a common condition in which one or both feet don’t have normal arches.
 At first, all babies’ feet look flat because an arch hasn’t formed yet.
-Arches should form by the time your child is 2 or 3 years of age.
+Arches should form by the time a child is 2 or 3 years of age.
 Flat feet, even in older children, usually do not cause any problems.

 What causes flat feet?

 In children, most flat feet are caused by loose joint connections and baby fat between the foot bones.
 These conditions make the arch fall when your child stands up.
 This is why you sometimes hear flat feet called “fallen arches.”
 The feet may look like they have arches when your child is sitting or when the big toe is bent backward.
 But the arch flattens when your child puts weight on the foot.

 Rarely, flat feet can be caused by foot bones that are joined together.

 In adults, a number of things can cause flat feet.
 Adult-acquired causes for flat feet include: